Board of Directors

 Alberta College of Social Workers

-Lori has been employed as a social worker for over 20 years.
+Lori has been employed as a social worker for over 25 years.
 She has worked in various fields of practice, including children’s services, mental health, social policy and education.
-Currently, her work involves membership support for the over 6000 Registered Social Workers in Alberta.
+Currently, her work involves membership support for the over 7000 Registered Social Workers in Alberta (ACSW).
 Larger systems advocacy to promote progressive social policies, as well as the profession of social work, are also part of her role.
-Lori received her Master of Social Work Degree from the University of Calgary.
-She lives in Edmonton with her 3 sons.
+In addition to working at ACSW, Lori is a sessional instructor at the University of Calgary and MacEwan University in the Faculties of Social Work.
+She has a Master of Social Work Degree, Bachelor of Social Work Degree, and an Arts Degree in Political Science.
+Lori lives in Edmonton with her 3 sons.

 Jonathan Teghtmeyer, Treasurer